 Online Discussion Forums

-Sarah Macdonald, Sociology
+by Sarah Macdonald, Sociology

 Online forums can be used for many purposes, such as helping students to review material prior to an assignment or exam, engaging students in discussion of course material before coming to class, and reflecting on material that they have read or worked with outside of class.

-If they are well structured, online discussions can be an effective way to bolster student learning outside of class; however, GSIs often find that students’ entries do not reflect strong engagement.
+If they are well-structured, online discussions can be an effective way to bolster student learning outside of class; however, GSIs often find that students’ entries do not reflect strong engagement.
 What went wrong?
 What steps can you take to make an online discussion forum a more effective learning tool for your students?

-The following suggestions and example of a well structured discussion forum activity may help you design a better learning experience for your students.
+The following suggestions and example of a well-structured discussion forum activity may help you design a better learning experience for your students.

 Why and how did you use an online discussion forum?